juanbarmo10/juanbarmo10/README.md

 - 👋 Hi, I’m @juanbarmo10
 - 👀 Climatology, Meteorology, Python, Statistics...
-- 💞️ I’m looking to collaborate on project related with my interest.
-- 📫 My twitter profile is @juan_barmo.

 <!---
 juanbarmo10/juanbarmo10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.